Belmore Falls and Hindmarsh Lookout in Morton NP

 About Belmore Falls

-Located around 6 km south of Robertson, a day trip to Belmore Falls and the Hindmarsh Lookout is a fun day out and about.
+Located about 8 km south of Robertson, a visit to Belmore Falls and the Hindmarsh Lookout is a fun day trip from Sydney.

 Belmore Falls was named after Somerset Richard Lowry-Corry, 4th Earl Belmore, an Irish nobleman who was governor of New South Wales from 1868 until 1872.